Vadimohka/Programming-of-mobile-applications-2025/README.md

 1. Create 'Calculator' app.
 2. Application should have two modes: basic and scientific (see, well, samsung calculator for reference).
 3. Modes can be toggled via interface button.
-4. Each set of functions (numbers + basic functions and scientific functions) recommend be in separate fragments.
+4. Each set of functions (numbers + basic functions and scientific functions) is recommended to be in separate fragments.
 5. For landscape device orientation app should always be in scientific mode.
 6. Create a 'demo' build flavor with only basic functions available for both screen orientations.
 User should be able to have both 'demo' and 'full' versions on device at the same time.
 7. The use of third-party mathematical libraries and BigInteger is **prohibited**.